 Obamacare Repeal: What May Replace It

-As they work out the details, Republican leaders have outlined broad policy ideas that may be part of a plan to replace the current law.
+As they have worked on different proposals, Republican leaders have outlined broad policy ideas that may be part of a plan to replace the current law.

 Here are some of the terms you are likely to hear as the effort to repeal and replace Obamacare moves forward, along with pros and cons of each.